The Most Popular Search Engines Logos and Brands

 Google Search Logo

 The Google logo is a legend.
-Every day, we see the colorful letters that accompany us to the search engine and other products of the company.
+Colorful letters accompany us in our daily use of the search engine and other company products.
 The modern version of the image was developed in 2015.
-The essence of the logo has not changed throughout history, but in the latest version, the designers replaced the font with Product Sans.
-The lettering completely got rid of serifs and bulges and remained a simple, concise version.
+The essence of the logo has remained unchanged over time, but in the latest version, the designers replaced the font with Product Sans.
+The lettering eliminated serifs and bulges, remaining simple and concise.

-Google is also famous for its holiday logos – doodles.
-A team of illustrators creates special images for a particular day, such as New Year’s Eve or Valentine’s Day.
+Google is also known for its holiday logos, or doodles.
+A team of illustrators creates special images for specific days, such as New Year’s Eve or Valentine’s Day.
 Since 1998, the company has designed more than 4,000 doodles.
-There is also a discolored logo that Google uses in case of tragedies around the world.
+There is also a discolored logo that Google uses in cases of worldwide tragedies.

 Microsoft Bing